 EPDM/silicone pipe-through-roof flashings to diameter or equivalent approved pipe flashings shall be used to waterproof pipe protrusions through the roof sheeting.
 Installation shall be done strictly in accordance with the manufacturer's specification and shall include the application of EPDM/silicone pipe through roof flashing and sealant and fastening of flashing to surface with TEKS or equivalent approved self-drilling fasteners.

 BA 02.3.7 Insulation

 No insulation repairs are required.
-In certain cases insulation may be necessary to reduce heat load or to comply with hygiene requirements as in abattoirs.
-Refer to section 7 part 7.6.3 of PW 371.
+In certain cases insulation may be necessary to reduce heat load, refer to clause 6 in specification PW 371.

 Specification for non-visible roof insulation material: